“Can I ask you a question?”

 “Be that as it may, I think Ye will find that the most common word in The Bible is, in fact, the.”

 “So we’ve circled back on ourselves,” Laverne groaned.
-“How do we bring this to an end?
+“How do we end this?

 The End